Sindhu, Lakshya enter second round of Indonesia Masters | Sports-Games

 - Cameroon

-Two-time Olympic medallist P V Sindhu and in-form shuttler Lakshya Sen made impressive starts at the Indonesia Masters Super 750 badminton tournament, reaching the second round with contrasting wins here on Tuesday.
+P V Sindhu eased into the second round with a straight-game win after fellow Indian Lakshya Sen showed his mettle with a stunning victory over world No. 10 Japanese Kanta Tsuneyama on the opening day of Indonesia Masters Super 750 here on Tuesday.

-Reigning world champion Sindhu seeded third, record a 21-15 21-19 win over Thailand's Supanida Katethong in a 43-minute women's singles match to set up a second-round clash with Spain's Clara Azurmendi.
+Two-time Olympic medallist Sindhu, seeded third, recorded a 21-15 21-19 win over Thailand's Supanida Katethong in a 43-minute women's singles match to set up a second-round clash with Spain's Clara Azurmendi.

-However, the highlight of the day was Lakshya's stunning win over world no 10 Japan's Kanta Tsuneyama in the men's singles.
+However, the highlight of the day was Lakshya's win over Kanta Tsuneyama in the men's singles.

-The 20-year-old from Almora, who had reached the semifinals at Hylo Open Super 500 and final of Dutch Open, displayed tremendous grit on way to a shocking 21-17 18-21 21-17 win over Kanta in an hour and 8 minutes.
+The 20-year-old from Almora, who had reached the semifinals at Hylo Open Super 500 and final of Dutch Open, displayed tremendous grit on way to a 21-17 18-21 21-17 win over Kanta in an hour and eight minutes.

 Sindhu didn't have much trouble in outwitting Supanida in the opening game as she ran up a lead of 11-5 and kept her opponent at a distance even after the break.